 Students must obtain the endorsement of the Director of Undergraduate Studies on the Student Program Form before graduating with a major in anthropology.
 Students should submit a copy of the approved form to their College adviser.

-To seek approval of non-departmental courses, submit a completed Course Petition Form (available in Haskell 119) and syllabus for the course(s) to the Director of Undergraduate Studies.
+To seek approval of non-departmental courses, submit a completed Course Petition Form (available in Haskell 119 or online) and syllabus for the course(s) to the Director of Undergraduate Studies.
 This petition should ideally be submitted before the end of the second week of the quarter in which the student is enrolled in the course.

 Courses counted toward the major must be taken for quality grades (no P/F grading).